Gorilla-Lab-SCUT/frustum-convnet/README.md

 Our code is supported multiple GPUs for training, but now the training is very fast for small dataset, like KITTI, SUN-RGBD.
 All the steps will finish in one day on single GPU.

-## TODO

-- [ ] provide a demo script to visualize the detection results
-- [ ] add the support of SUN-RGBD dataset

 ## Acknowledgements